With all the electric grinders available, it might seem counter-intuitive to purchase a manual grinder. Why is this something you need?

 If you’d worry that the Porlex JP-30 Stainless Steel Coffee Grinder might be too heavy to use conveniently, it weighs only 1.4 lbs, which makes it as handy to use as both of the manual coffee grinders reviewed previously.
 Like both of these manual coffee grinders, the manual coffee grinder can also grind coffee beans consistently, and is a cinch to clean.
 Having a maximum capacity of 30 g, which is more or less 4 tbsps of ground coffee, the manual coffee grinder will be able to produce enough ground coffee even if you use a large cup.

 According to a few consumers, like both of the manual coffee grinders reviewed previously, the Porlex JP-30 Stainless Steel Coffee Grinder takes time to produce fine ground coffee.
 The other drawback to using this manual coffee grinder that they’ve noted is its handle not being as sturdy as it should be.
 To be specific, they say that it wore down after only a brief period of use.
-Nevertheless, the manual coffee grinder has received a rating of 4 and a half stars out of 5 on Amazon; where it’s currently being sold for $44.99 (shipping will be free of charge).
+Nevertheless, the manual coffee grinder has received a rating of 4 and a half stars out of 5 on Amazon.

 Next is the Hario Coffee Mill Slim Grinder, Mini—not only the handiest manual coffee grinder on this list; it’s easily one of the most convenient to use manual coffee grinders among the best manual coffee grinders available commercially.
 Indeed, coming in at a mere 11.2 oz (1 pound when shipped), the aforementioned manual coffee grinder will likely be one of the lightest—if not the lightest—manual coffee grinder you’ve ever used so far.
 Like the manual coffee grinder reviewed previously, the aforementioned manual coffee grinder was also given a ceramic mill, a hopper lid, a transparent coffee bean container, and a design that makes the tool secure to use, easy to clean, and able to consistently grind.